Ala Wai Plaza

 No analysis available

-I searched for STR permitted, legal short-term rental, TVU/NUC, vacation rental, and hotel-pool language.
-The remarks contain no evidence that short-term rentals are allowed, so this is treated as not allowed based on the public remarks.
+I searched for short-term rental language such as STR permitted, legal vacation rental, TVU, NUC, or 30-day minimum rules.
+The remarks contain no evidence that short-term rentals are allowed, so the best-supported value is false.

 No analysis available